tursodatabase/awesome-turso/README.md

 - [TursoPy](https://github.com/MauriceKuenicke/tursopy): A fully type-hinted API wrapper for the Turso Platform, implemented in Python.
 - [turso-nim](https://codeberg.org/13thab/turso-nim): A Turso Platform API SDK for Nim
 - [dbpu](https://github.com/conneroisu/dbpu): Full Golang Client for Turso Platform API, including databases.
+- [PostgreSQL to SQLite3 DB Conversion](https://github.com/hirefrank/pg-to-sqlite): A bash script that migrates data from a PostgreSQL database into a SQLite3 database file, that can then be upload to turso.

 <h2 id="templates-starters">Templates & Starters</h2>